priyankamall/PUF-based-Light-Weight-Authentication-Protocol-for-Smart-Societies/README.md

 # PUF-based-Light-Weight-Authentication-Protocol-for-Smart-Societies
-Establish secure and advanced society with an efficient architecture designed for a secure mutual authentication protocol using Physically Unclonable Functions (PUFs)
+Establish secure and advanced society with an efficient architecture designed for the smart societies and a secure mutual authentication protocol using Physically Unclonable Functions (PUFs) to establish secure communication.
+The protocol provides methods for the protection from all the security threats and prepare efficient and reliable security protocol to yield better performance.